dmccreary/learn-langchain/docs/school-agent-process.md

   - Attendance and behavior tracking.
   - Scheduling and calendar management.
   - Streamlining communication between parents, teachers, and students.
+  - Generation of lesson plans customized to different groups
+  - Generation of interactive teaching tools such as [Micro Simulators](https://dmccreary.github.io/microsims/) that can be customized by generative AI
+- **Alignment of Tools with School Policy:** Review the school policy to make sure that tools are used in accordance with the school, district, state and national policy guidelines.

-## 4. Customization and Integration
+## 4. Customization and Integration Projects
-- **Collaborate with Developers:** Work with AI developers to customize tools for specific school needs, integrating with existing school management systems.
+- **Collaborate with Developers:** Work with AI developers, teachers and students to customize tools for specific school needs, integrating with existing school management systems.
-- **Data Privacy and Security:** Ensure all tools comply with privacy laws like FERPA, protecting student data.
+- **Data Privacy and Security:** Ensure all projects comply with privacy laws protecting student data.

 ## 5. Pilot Programs
 - **Implement Pilot Programs:** Start with pilot programs in select classrooms or administrative departments.
+Look for teachers who are visionary thought leaders that can help others understand both the pros and cons of AI in the classroom.
 - **Collect Feedback:** Regularly collect feedback from users to understand the effectiveness and any issues.

 ## 6. Training and Support